Learn to avoid the most common tendon injuries

 - Give your muscles adequate rest between workouts.
-If you did an intense workout for your shoulders, it is not a good idea to come back the next day to repeat it.
+If you have done an intense workout for your shoulders, it is not a good idea to come back the next day to repeat it.
 They are recommended between 48 to 72 hours for a perfect recovery.

 When tendinopathy arises, it tends to remain for some time.

-It can take from 2 to 3 weeks in mild cases to 4 to 6 months in chronic cases for 100% recovery.
+It can take from 2 to 3 weeks in mild cases to 4 to 6 months in chronic cases for a recovery to 100%.

 Strategies for treating tendinopathy